Using Assisted Remediation

 If for some reason, you don't approve of the remediation plan, it can be rejected.
 As part of the rejection process, you can provide details about why it isn't approved.
 This allows Huntress to conduct further investigation and make the suggested corrections and re-issue the incident report:

 Certain incidents cannot be handled through Assisted Remediation.
 These incidents will display a red "x" on the "Review Remediation Plan" button and must be remediated by performing the tasks described in the incident report.
 Some cases where manual intervention is required:

 - Malware that has modified system files and removing those files may leave the system unusable

 - Malware that has modified an existing registry value rather than creating a new value

-NOTE: There are cases where the remediation may fail.
-Most often due to a process using the file that is to be removed.
+NOTE: There are cases where the Remediation may fail, most often due to the file being in use.
 The agent will attempt to stop services and scheduled tasks, but it does not explicitly terminate processes.
-If the process is running it may prevent the associated file from being removed, in these cases, manual remediation will be required.
+If the process is running, it may prevent the associated file from being removed; in these cases, manual Remediation is required.